From Action Labels to Sets: Rethinking Action Supervision for Imitation Learning from Corrective Feedback: Experiments

 Noise is common when human teachers provide feedback to robots.
 This can arise due to factors such as human fatigue or the limitations of teleoperation devices.
 To evaluate the ability of CLIC and baselines to learn from noisy feedback, we implemented two types of noise in simulation, as defined in Table \ref{tab:feedback-definitions}.
 For absolute corrections, we added Gaussian noise with $\lambda=0.5$ to the demonstrations.
 For relative corrections, the feedback is derived from absolute correction with a known magnitude.
 To introduce noise, we perturb the original direction signal by $\beta=45^\circ$ while maintaining its magnitude.

 \textbf{CLIC remains robust while baselines degrade under noisy feedback} The results in Table \ref{tab:sim_exp_noise} show that, as feedback transitions from accurate to noisy, CLIC-Half and CLIC-Circular experience much smaller performance drops compared to baselines like DP and IBC.
 This can be observed by comparing Table \ref{tab:sim_exp_noise} with Table \ref{tab:sim_exp_accurate}.
-These baselines degrade because of their strict assumption of having accurate demonstrations.
+These baselines degrade because of their strict assumption of having accurate action labels.
 ADP outperforms DP but is worse than CLIC-Half and CLIC-Circular, as its assumption of linearly corrupted noise is violated here.
-In comparison, CLIC allows adjusting the desired action space via hyperparameters, ensuring the optimal action remains within the desired space.
-This capability helps maintain robust performance under noisy conditions.
+In comparison, CLIC controls the desired action set through a small number of interpretable hyperparameters.
+In the noisy-feedback settings considered here, this flexibility allows the induced set to better match the uncertainty of the feedback signal and improves robustness to corrupted actions.